Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Candle
 - candlestand is included in the bounding box
+- the burn of the candle is included in the bounding box

 ### Censer
 - Chains holding the censer are included in bounding box (if they are well visible)
 - If there is smoke coming out of the censer, please keep in mind to annotate the smoke as well

+### Smoking equipment
+- often there are broken pipes on the ground
+- tobacco is often packed in addition to boxes also in paper
+- matches are mostly annoted as crowded